Cloud-SPAN/nerc-metagenomics01-file-directories/_episodes/03-shell-introduction.md

 >
 > There is a hidden directory inside the `cs_course` directory.
 > Explore the options for `ls` in the man page to find out how to see hidden directories.
-> List the contents of the directory and identify the name of the text file in `cs_course`.
+> List the contents of the directory and identify the name of the text file in the hidden directory.
 >
 > Hint 1: hidden files and folders in Unix start with `.`, for example `.my_hidden_directory`
 >